javidanagha/netwatch/README.md

 netwatch
 ```

-The bot runs in the foreground (stop it with Ctrl+C).
+The bot runs in the foreground.
 On the first scan it stores all
 devices it finds as the baseline without alerts; after that, any unknown MAC triggers an alert.

 ## Commands